South Carolina Workers Compensation Attorney

 Injured employees need to understand how the workers’ compensation system works to ensure they receive benefits and compensation to cover the costs of their work injury.
-Auger & Auger has just the right South Carolina workers’ compensation attorney who can help.
+Auger & Auger Accident and Injury Lawyers have just the right South Carolina workers’ compensation attorney who can help.
 They will explain your rights, help you to determine how best to pursue a benefits claim, and fight on your behalf to get the benefits you deserve.

 Don’t hesitate to contact us right away, to retain a highly skilled and compassionate advocate who will stand by you and make sure you receive fair and just compensation as quickly as possible.
 The following questions and answers will give you a small sample of the comprehensive information we’ll be going over during your free consultation:

 - What are my rights after a work injury?